 For chronic, life-impairing procrastination, the strategies above are often insufficient without addressing underlying causes:

 Anxiety: For procrastination driven by fear of failure or perfectionism, cognitive-behavioral therapy targeting catastrophizing, perfectionism, and avoidance is effective.
-Exposure-based approaches (approaching the feared task in graduated steps, experiencing that the feared outcome is manageable) directly address avoidance conditioning.
+Exposure-based approaches — approaching the feared task in graduated steps, experiencing that the feared outcome is manageable — directly address avoidance conditioning.

 Depression: Anhedonia and reduced motivation in depression impair task initiation independently of procrastination mechanisms.
 Behavioral activation — scheduling and completing small activities regardless of motivation — is a core CBT-D technique and directly targets procrastination-like avoidance.
+The activation itself, through BDNF and HPA mechanisms, often improves motivation over time.

 Procrastination and Identity